Race Against Racism

 Members from five settlement agencies (Saskatoon Open Door Society, The Global Gathering Place, International Women of Saskatoon, Newcomer Information Centre and Saskatchewan Intercultural Association), are part of RAR’s planning committee.
 Those agencies collect and divide the funds raised from the event to help continue local programming.
 A joint fundraiser called “Cram the Cruiser” is also tied to the Race.
 All entrants are encouraged to bring a non-perishable food item to help fill a patrol car to donate to the Saskatoon Food Bank and Learning Centre.

-The City of Saskatoon’s Cultural Diversity and Race Relations Committee along with the Running Room have been key partners from the beginning.
-The Running Room hosts the Race and online registration.
+The City of Saskatoon’s Cultural Diversity and Race Relations Committee have been key partners from the beginning.
+Our partners at Brainsport will be hosting the race.